lprevedello/RSNA-Spotlight-2023/README.md

 Upload the cardiomegaly case and observe the output of the model.
 It should be better than before.
 ![example image](./images/image11.jpg)

-Now let's make things a bit more interesting and add another finding: pleural effusion.
+Now, let's make things a bit more interesting and add another finding: pleural effusion.

 ### Experiment 3